 On behalf of the Board of Directors and management of RBC Royal Bank N.V., we would like to thank our clients for their continued confidence and their loyalty.
 We would also like to thank our employees, who continue to be the driving force behind all of our achievements.
-We remain steadfast in our commitment to delivering excellence as we help our clients thrive and communities
+We will continue to align our Purpose with performance to grow RBC in a more inclusive, sustainable world, and create value for all of our stakeholders - clients, employees, and communities.